NEW: An activist calls al-Assad a "liar," saying Syrians are living in constant fear

 At least 69 people were killed in fresh violence across the country Sunday, according to the Local Coordination Committees of Syria (LCC), a network of opposition activists.

-That means 525 have been killed since the Syrian government signaled its intention to adhere to Annan's peace plan -- including the April 10 planned withdrawal of its forces from cities -- according to opposition activists.
+More than 600 people have been killed since the Syrian government signaled its intention to adhere to the Tuesday deadline to withdraw its forces from cities, according to opposition activists.

 Some of the worst violence Sunday was in Idlib, where the network reported 28 killed throughout the province (10 if them in the village of Sahel Roh) and that “the village of Bashira was entirely destroyed.”